marklogic-community/mlphp/README.md

 ### Unit tests
 Beginnings of unit tests can be found under `tests`.
 To run,

-#.
-Create a database for the tests, named mlphp-tests.
-You can do this by importing the DB configuration via the MarkLogic
+1. Create a database for the tests, named `mlphp-tests` and attache a REST API instance to it.
+You can do this by importing the DB configuration via the MarkLogic Configuration manager
-Configuration manager UI at `http://localhost:8002` (change your hostname as you need) found under `tests/setup/package.xml`.
+UI at `http://localhost:8002` (change your hostname as you need) found under `tests/setup/package.xml`.
-#.
-Edit phpunit-bootstrap.php and set any configuration variables.
+2. Edit `phpunit-bootstrap.php` and set configuration variables specific to your REST API instance.
-#.
-Run the tests
+3. Run the tests

         % vendor/bin/phpunit --bootstrap phpunit-bootstrap.php tests